July 20, 2023

 WHY PENETRATION TEST ?

-Penetration Testing (sometimes referred to as Ethical Hacking) can identify vulnerabilities in applications, networks and system before they can be maliciously exploited by attackers in production, saving organisations money, time and reputational damage.
+Penetration Testing (sometimes referred to as Ethical Hacking) can identify vulnerabilities in applications, networks and system before they can be maliciously exploited by attackers in a production setting, saving organisations money, time and reputational damag

 Through conducting thorough vulnerability assessments and / or penetration tests that assess the security of your applications, networks and system, the penetration tester can provide a detailed assessment of the security of your systems and list of any vulnerabilities found.
 The penetration tester will be able to demonstrate how to exploit any discovered vulnerabilities without causing any harm to the target systems, be able to assess the impact of the vulnerabilities and show how they can be remediated.